judka-uriel/uriel-book/uriel_en.md

 that Elisha poured water on the hands of Eliyahu — it does not say that Elisha studied Torah from Eliyahu, but only that he simply served him.

-Thus the correct Torah commandment from Vaiyikra [19:32](https://www.sefaria.org/Leviticus.19.32) “Stand up before the hoary head and honor the face of the elder”, which became the rule of courtesy to stand when respected people enter, this commandment of respect the Orthodoxes have
+Thus the correct Torah commandment from Vayikra [19:32](https://www.sefaria.org/Leviticus.19.32) “Stand up before the hoary head and honor the face of the elder”, which became the rule of courtesy to stand when respected people enter, this commandment of respect the Orthodoxes have